4r0n3/DSC-installer-code/README.md

 sudo yarn start > /dev/null 2>&1

-Copy-paste the script into the Firefox developer console and hit Enter.
+Copy-paste the script from file *installerCodeBruteForce.txt into the Firefox developer console and hit Enter.
 In Firefox you can open the dev console by key F12.

 The brute force will now commence.
 See the Firefox developer console output for possible troubleshooting details.